 We are Es-Said Et-Talmoudi and Linde de Greeff, two ambitious people from Morocco and the Netherlands, living at the edge of the Sahara desert in south east Morocco.
 Since 2019 we have been working on a multidisciplinary project on a 1.2 hectare piece of land.
 With this project, we focus on the natural environment and its local community.
 By implementing sustainable long-term practices, we look for solutions to enable the local people and ourselves to continue living in this harsh climate.

 Our project is still in its primary phase.
-Since the start we have been working with almost no water and little money.
-However, together with volunteers from allover the world we have made plenty of progress and a lot of work has been done over the last years.
+Since the start we have been working with only a very small amount of water and funds.
+However, always encouraged by the necessity to do something in and for this region, we kept working together with volunteers from allover the world.
 In a place where you quickly encounter boundaries and limitations, you also learn to be creative and work in a solution-oriented manner more quickly.
-With this project, we are working hard towards a larger, threefold goal and we are thrilled if you become part of our journey.
+With this project, we are slowly moving towards a larger, threefold goal and we are thrilled if you become part of our journey.

 Linde and Said